hanadiasfour/Max-LED-Lighting/README.md

 # Max LED Lighting project

 ## **Description:**
 Dynamic programming was used to optimize connecting the longest consecutive LEDs sequence to a power sources without wire crossing.
-The battery board is numbered 1 through N, where N is number of LEDs.
+The battery board is numbered 1 through N, where N is the number of LEDs.
 The algorithm used was Longest Common Subsequence (LCS) algorithm between the LEDs sequence and battery numbering.

 **GUI Details:**
 - **DP Table:** Displays the decision-making process and connections.